gvwilson/thirdbit/src/fiction/santas/index.md

 the robot said.
 "She is dying.
 It makes me sad,
-but she tells me that all organics do it eventually.
+but she tells me that all organics do it eventually."
+It paused.
-I hope my creator will make a copy of her to keep me company when she is gone."
+"I don't think I will make a copy of her like the ones I made of the others.
+I think a copy would just make me feel lonely."

-Before Finner could ask any more questions, the Elfabot pulled first one lever and then another.
+Before Finner could ask any of questions that prompted, the Elfabot pulled first one lever and then another.
 The subway car vibrated faintly as the engine came to life.
 The robot slowly pressed a pedal down with a booted foot.